 My curiousity was locked in.
 I would follow the stream today.
 I observed the layout of the streets, and imagined how these streets must have formed in the past.
 If this was a stream that was here before all the concrete, the architecture must reflect it at least somewhat.

 I imagined being a little rivulet of water.
 What would be my easiest path?
 Rolling down the hill like a raindrop led me to a dip in the road.
 The bottom of a valley.
-The road came down, and then went up again.
+The road came down, was horizontal for a while and then went up again.
 Immediately I saw the tracks of water damage in the brush over there on the sidewalk, and silt deposits that were so high that they crawled from the asphalt onto the sidewalk.

 I had found the main valley.
 On either side of this area there were two distinctive features, a parking lot and a dumpsite.

 Walking through the dump was relatively uneventful.
 Some stray cats ran away from me as I climbed over different layers of dumped soil, stones and concrete.
 The different stages of natural recovery (succession) showing me their age.
 Some areas were covered in trees whilst others didn’t even hold grass yet.
 At the end of the dumpsite I was met by a freshly scraped area.
-A bulldozer or digger of some sort had obviously come through here recently and scraped the area down to Greece’s ochre soil.
-I made a mental note and followed what was left of the gulley downstream.
-The gulley had largely disappeared underground and I assumed that it was concreted over similarly to the roadcrossing.
+A bulldozer or digger of some sort had obviously come through here recently and scraped the area down to the ochre soil.
+I made a mental note and followed what was left of the gully downstream.
+The gully had largely disappeared underground and I assumed that it was concreted over similarly to the roadcrossing.

 I wondered to myself what this beautiful arch was doing here when this parking lot was so obviously ruined and undeveloped.

-Then a further realization: That gulley used to be a river.
+Then a further realization: That gully used to be a river.
 Before all the concrete covered over the soil, rainwater would infiltrate into the soil and slowly weep out of it to feed a small river.
-Thats what the beautifully constructed arch was for.
+That’s what the beautifully constructed arch was for.
 It was made to stand not only the test of time, but the test of water through time.

 The walls had been constructed to push back the steepness of the area around it, allowing for a larger and flatter growing area.
-I have seen this many times in Portugal and La Palma.
+I have seen these kinds of terraces many times in Portugal and La Palma.
 The steeper the slope of the land, the higher the walls.
-All of that amazing, crazy backbreaking work to create terraces.
+All of that amazing, crazy, backbreaking work to create terraces.
 All for a few extra square meters of growing area.

 The first question is ‘what is this telling me?’

 This experience tells me it is important to be out on the ground when trying to understand these things.
 You can’t remove yourself one dimension and look at it from above.
-You have to embody the raindrop, and the only way to do that is to be here and now, on the ground.
+You have to embody or mimic the raindrop, and the only way to do that is to be here and now, on the ground.

 Imagine the soil like a huge sponge.
 It takes in water and when it gets too full it drains some water out the bottom.
-If a large amount of water is suddenly released on top of a soaked spunge, it will run off.
+If a large amount of water is suddenly released on top of a soaked sponge, it will run off.
 But all the time before that it will sink in.
-This process is well know and is part of the way nature cleans water.
-The soil spunge is what feeds rivers.
-It can take thousands of years for a raindrop to reach a river.
-Imagine that, the water that we see running in rivers today infiltrated into the soil in the middle ages.
+This process is well known and is part of the way nature cleans water.
+The soil sponge is what feeds groundwater, and groundwater is what feeds rivers over time.
+It can take thousands of years for a raindrop to reach a river once it has been infiltrated.
+Imagine that, some of the water that we see running in rivers today infiltrated into the soil in the middle ages.

 That leads me to the second question: ‘What do I have to learn from this?’

 Without it, we won’t survive.
 Water is life.
-Scientifcally this is true.
+Scientifically this is true.
 And if we want our children to have a future, we have to teach them to respect water in all its forms.
 The stream and the river as the foremost representation of that.

-We can learn to bring it back in its natural, abundant form.
-We can learn to let its shores be a classroom again, where we learn lessons of speed, natural abundance, drag, excitement, beauty.
+We can learn to let its shores be a classroom again, where we learn lessons of speed, balance, natural abundance, drag, excitement, beauty.
+It is a place for feeling alive with the beauty of nature, to feel the soft soil under our feet, to listen to the sound of flowing water, to smell the fragrance of almond blooming in spring.
 A place where we can learn to swim and to fall in love, where we write poetry and songs and plant trees to cool us down in summer.
-Most important to a river is that it is a place where we grieve for what we have lost.
+A river might give us a place where we relax and reflect on all that we have to be thankful for, and, perhaps to let go of what we have lost.

 All of these functions belong to the river.
 Covering them with concrete has robbed us of their gifts, and Athens as a city reflects it.
 The people in Athens reflect this.
 It is a city filled with people that don’t have a connection to the land.
 Restoring this essential part would be like a beacon of hope to all that live there.
 It says we care for our future, we care for our children and we care for the earth.